 It is no coincidence that Instagram will include “Former Usernames” as part of the bio of those on Instagram with many followers.

-Originally, part of the reason that social networks wanted to verify celebrities was because of all of the impersonators that existed on social media.
-By verifying “real” celebrities, the social networks could then guarantee that you were seeing authentic content.
+Originally, part of the reason that social networks wanted to verify celebrities was because of all of the impersonators that existed on social media, in the place of real, personal accounts.
+By verifying “real” celebrities, the social platform could then guarantee that you were seeing authentic content.
 Of course, only celebrities would have people impersonating them, but you might want to search for your own name and see if someone is impersonating you.
 Believe it or not, I found someone trying to impersonate me!

 This fake profile was found and reported 29 days after I applied for verification and one day before I was rejected.
 Could it have had an impact on getting verification?
 I don’t think so, in consideration of the timing.
 But if there are many people impersonating you, it might help as part of the verification process.